jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 track record.
 Your PRs will receive more attention from the contributors and maintainers and be merged more quickly.

+Scale up your PR contributions gradually in line with your ability and understanding of the project, process, and codebase.

-Continue to do more reviewing and testing than adding PRs to the (substantial) backlog.
+Continue to do more reviewing and testing than adding PRs to the backlog.
 Reviewing 5 to 15 PRs for every PR you make is a good range.

-If you are a good reviewer and begin building a reputation and appreciation for your help in moving the project forward, maintainers and other contributors might reciprocate by reviewing your work as well.
+If you are a good reviewer and begin building a reputation and appreciation for your help in moving the project forward, maintainers and other contributors might reciprocate by reviewing your work as well!

 ### BOOKS